· Jack Young · Education · 16 min read

 Cabling

-Coaxial is a type of cable that has an inner conductor surrounded by a tubular insulating layer, surrounded by a tubular conducting shield.
+A type of cable that has an inner conductor surrounded by a tubular insulating layer, surrounded by a tubular conducting shield.
 Many coaxial cables also have an insulating outer sheath or jacket.

-Optical is a cable containing one or more optical fibres.
+A cable containing one or more optical fibres.
 The optical fibre elements are typically individually coated with plastic layers and contained in a protective tube suitable for the environment where the cable will be deployed.

-Twisted pair cabling is a type of wiring in which two conductors of a single circuit are twisted together for the purposes of cancelling out electromagnetic interference (EMI) from external sources; for instance, electromagnetic radiation from unshielded twisted pair (UTP) cables, and cross talk between neighbouring pairs.
+A type of wiring in which two conductors of a single circuit are twisted together for the purposes of cancelling out electromagnetic interference (EMI) from external sources; for instance, electromagnetic radiation from unshielded twisted pair (UTP) cables, and cross talk between neighbouring pairs.

-Backing Storage
+Storage

 Universal Serial Bus (USB)

-USB allows data to be transferred between devices.
+Allows data to be transferred between devices.
 A USB stick can hold a lot of data depending of how much memory is on there.
 You can get USB sticks that hold up to 4 GB, 8 GB, 16 GB, 32 GB and even 64 GB.
-USB 3.0 is capable of transfer speeds of up to 5 GB/s and USB 2.0's of up to 480 MB/s.
+USB 3.0 is capable of transfer speeds of up to 5 GB/s and USB 2.0’s of up to 480 MB/s.

 Compact Disk / Digital Versatile Disk Read Only Memory (CD/DVD ROM)